BlackPythonDevs/blackpythondevs.github.io/leadership-summit-2024.md

 We are happy to announce the 2024 Black Python Devs Leadership Summit, held at the Caktus Group in Durham, North Carolina.

-This year we're bringing presentation from folks all over the world to energize and inform our Black Python Devs leaders and guests.
+This year we're bringing presentations from folks all over the world to energize and inform our Black Python Devs leaders and guests.

 ## Keynote Speaker